SrinathRavi13/ExpenseTrackerProject/README.md

 # ExpenseTracker

-This is a basic Expense Tracker application used to track all your expenses.
+This is a basic Expense Tracker application used to track expenses.

 The following operations can be performed on the expense records using this application
 - view